Which place is cheaper, Marseille or Kos?

 Plenty of budget travelers and backpackers visit Kos.
 It's a small island but has a few hostels and a variety of apartments available for rent.
 Despite its small size, there are areas where you'll want to have a car if you wish to explore, but if you stay in town you'll find getting around fairly easy.
 The island attracts its share of young travelers and you'll find plenty of people to hang out with.

-Marseille is popular with backpackers and budget travelers.
+Marseille is a good island to visit for backpackers.
 It has a decent number of hostels for a city of its size.

 Marseille is an excellent place to visit for its student-friendly activities.
 However, Kos is not popular with students.